mingliecon/GL_PMC/README.md

-# Replication Package for: Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects
+# Repository of replication code for: Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects

-Wayne Yuan Gao and Ming Li
+Author: Wayne Yuan Gao and Ming Li
-June 10, 2025
+Change of Date: August, 2025

-This replication package accompanies Gao and Li, *“Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects.”*
+This github repository accompanies Gao and Li, *“Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects.”*

-Note: Empirical datasets are not uploaded on this repository due to confidentiality
+It contains all the codes and results to replicate tables and figures of the paper.
+However, empirical datasets are not included due to confidentiality, so table 3, 4, 5 may not be able to be replicated using codes in this repository

 ---